Is Europe still a safe travel destination?

-(CNN)Terrorism has become a grim fact of life for much of Europe.
+(CNN)The threat of terrorism has become a grim fact of life for parts of Europe.

 Thursday's attacks on downtown Barcelona and a nearby Mediterranean beach resort were latest fatal assaults in recent months against sites favored by international tourists: from an Istanbul night club on New Year's Eve, to a packed London restaurant district or a Berlin Christmas market.

-The van that plowed into Barcelona's packed Las Ramblas avenue leaving victims from 35 nations among the at least 14 dead and over 100 wounded stuck a particular note of fear among vacationers in Europe.
+The van that plowed into Barcelona's packed Las Ramblas avenue left victims from at least 34 nations among the 13 dead and 120 injured.

-Behind the shock and outrage at such attacks, experts and statistics point to Europe still being a safe destination.
+Behind the shock and outrage at such attacks, however, experts and statistics point to Europe still being a safe destination.

-"Our hearts go out to the victims, their friends and family, but ... my message is that Europe is safe," Gloria Guevara Manzo, president and CEO of the World Travel and Tourism Council.
+"Our hearts go out to the victims, their friends and family, but ... my message is that Europe is safe," Gloria Guevara Manzo, president and CEO of the World Travel and Tourism Council, told CNN Travel.

 "You have millions of people who have a great experience in this beautiful part of the world.
-They should continue with their plans and continue traveling to Europe," she told CNN Travel."
+They should continue with their plans and continue traveling to Europe."

 Guevara Manzo points to UN statistics that show international tourist arrivals in the 28 European Union nations rose to 500 million in 2016.
 That year, 142 people were killed in terrorist attacks, according to the European police agency Europol.